 Available in Español

-Please join the Tzedek Community Grantmaking Fellows in the process of investing $250,000 into the Asheville area community—moving this money into the hands of people and organizations on the ground, positively influencing the lives of each other.
+Please join the Tzedek Community Grantmaking Fellows in the process of investing $250,000 into the Asheville area community—moving this money into the hands of people and organizations on the ground, positively influencing the lives of youth.

-We know that our community is filled with people doing the work of collective liberation in all kinds of different ways.
+We know that our community is filled with people supporting, uplifting, and celebrating youth in all kinds of different ways.
 Our goal is to move this money towards as much good as possible.